-Since distances are measured via their observed distance moduli, the error on the peculiar velocity $(\sigma_v)$ for each entry of the catalog is proportional to both the measured error on the distance modulus ($\sigma_{\mu}$) and its (true) distance.
-The reader will note that for the vast majority of data points, the redshift distance is more precise than the physical distance inferred from the distance ladder:
+Since distances are measured via their observed distance moduli, the error on the peculiar velocity $(\sigma_v)$ for each entry of the catalog is proportional to the measured error on the distance modulus ($\sigma_{\mu}$) and its (true) distance.
+For the vast majority of data points, the redshift distance is more precise than the physical distance inferred from the distance ladder,

 Owing to distance-dependent errors, most of the constraining power of the data is found near the observer.
 This implies that running the inference method on the entire catalog at once would lead to a bulk flow estimated at an effective radius